Azure/autorest.go/packages/autorest.go/README.md

         description: Enables generation of fake servers.
 The default value is set to the value of --azure-arm.
       - key: inject-spans
         description: Enables generation of spans for distributed tracing.
 The default value is set to the value of --azure-arm.
+      - key: single-client
+        type: boolean
+        description: Indicates package has a single client.
+This will omit the Client prefix from options and response types.
+If multiple clients are detected, an error is returned.
 ```